alejotriana1/LAB4_Industrial_robotic/README.md

 The tool was also imported in the document, tool calibration supports to have better simulations and results. this tool also has assigned a frame, that it is insert in the workobject of the flange.

-Work object is a frame that involves the work space, with this work object the paths and objects can be attached to this frame and all the commands, tarjets, trayectories will be set depending on the configuration of this frame; for instance,
+Work object is a frame that involves the work space, with this work object the paths and objects can be attached to this frame and all the commands, tarjets, trayectories will be set depending on the configuration of this frame; for instance, the Frame Malla was set in diferent position and orientation to

 ## Tool calibration.
 The calibration of the tool can be done in two ways, the first way, the manual way where we already have the tool installed on the robot, with the help of the FlexPendant we will create a new variable where the calibration will be stored.
 We have several options to perform the tool calibration manually, which are chosen from the flexPendant first.
 We chose the 3-point option, the idea of this option is to position the robot in 3 different poses, at the same point which is located on the tool, stored in figure 2.
 [![image.png](https://i.postimg.cc/FKG7sffB/image.png)](https://postimg.cc/PLptS5QW)

 this 3-point method is not very effective as it fails to minimise the error rate, with the following results.
 [![image.png](https://i.postimg.cc/ZRV3g7F0/image.png)](https://postimg.cc/2bLVLxtf)
 for a second test we will use 3 points and parallel to the vector Z, this way the system will be more robust and we will be able to minimise the error rate.